pawelwiejkut/pawelwiejkut.dev/content/posts/bw-tips-and-tricks.md

 ### How to add new line character in text variable ?

-If you want to add a new line character in text variable of customer exit type, just use standard class:
+If you want to add a new line character in text variable of customer exit type, just use standard class cl_abap_char_utilities=>newline:

 {{< highlight abap >}}
 e_t_range = VALUE #( ( sign = 'I' opt = 'EQ' low = | LINE 1 { cl_abap_char_utilities=>newline } LINE2 | ) ).